Code-Institute-Submissions/DADEVFA-Milestone1_NovResub/README.md

 ### Future features:
-- Be able to upload a song with all the details and links, so that a page is created, and automatically shows up amongst "Songspage".
+- Be able to upload a song with all the details and links, so that a page is created, and automatically shows up on Songspage.

 # Testing
 Site has been tested mostly and heavily on Chrome DevTools.
-However live version was very diffrent regarding the hero image.
+However, the live versions hero image was very different.
 Links, layout and responsiveness has been tested.

 ### Devices:
 Tests has been done on the live version on:
-* Iphone 5 SE
+* iPhone 5 SE
-* Iphone 6
+* iPhone 6
-* Iphone 7
+* iPhone 7
-* Iphone X
+* iPhone X
 * Samsung Galaxy 9
 * Macbook Pro
-* Ipad
+* iPad

 Browsers: